Abrasion Play

 A named technique within sensation play

-Rather than a discrete historical tradition, abrasion is one named technique within the broader sensation-play repertoire (sitting alongside temperature play, wax play, and impact play) that practitioners and educators catalogued as the community developed a shared vocabulary.
+Beyond that leather-community lineage, abrasion is one named technique within the broader sensation play repertoire, sitting alongside temperature play, wax play, and impact play, which practitioners and educators catalogued as the community developed a shared vocabulary.
 The English-language Glossary of BDSM defines abrasion simply as the "use of friction with a rough surface against the receptive partner," noting it may be used to sensitise an area of skin.
-Popular reference guides and A-to-Z kink lists, such as Glamour's A–Z of kinks and fetishes, now describe it as a recognised, if niche, activity, which is where most of its documentation lives.
-Because it is a community practice rather than a clinical entity, it is absent from diagnostic manuals; consensual BDSM as a whole was distinguished from disordered sadomasochism in the move from earlier diagnostic frameworks to the ICD-11, which no longer treats consensual sadomasochism as a disorder.
+Popular reference guides and A-to-Z kink lists, such as Glamour's A–Z of kinks and fetishes, now describe it as a recognised, if niche, activity.
+Because it is a community practice rather than a clinical entity, it is absent from diagnostic manuals; consensual BDSM as a whole was distinguished from disordered sadism and masochism in the move from earlier diagnostic frameworks to the ICD-11, which no longer treats consensual sadomasochism as a disorder.

 In practice